castral02/frag_af/variation_3/README.md

 **3. Training the model**

-The dataset was broken into a 80% training and 20% testing.
-Furthermore, due to the medium fragments being the minority in the sample, we added artificial data using SMOTE with the strategy of balancing all the classes.
-We adjusted the k_neighbors--the nearest datapoints closes to the "neighborhood" of samples used to generate the synthetic samples-- dynamically according to the number of samples in the minority class.
+The dataset was broken into 80% training and 20% testing.
+Furthermore, to increase accuracy and predictive power, we added artificial data using SMOTe with the strategy of balancing all the priority classes.
+We adjusted the k_neighbors--the nearest data points closest to the "neighborhood" of samples used to generate the synthetic samples-- dynamically according to the number of samples in the minority class.

 ```python
 def oversample_with_smote(X, y, strategy='auto'):